How to take baby passport 2×2 inches size from home

 3. Look for good light

-This is crucial because good light is what’s going to make or break the quality of your photo.
+This is crucial because good natural light is what’s going to make or break the quality of your photo.
 Try in the morning or afternoon by a window in a brightly lit room.
 Remember that lack of light can cast shadows or make a white wall look gray or even dark gray.

 4. Pose the child or baby